 Debit Card Coverage

-If you don’t have Overdraft Protection, or you don't have enough funds in your linked Overdraft Protection backup account, and:
+If you don’t have Overdraft Protection or you don't have enough funds in your linked Chase savings account, and you:

-For business accounts:
+For business accounts

 See information on How your transactions will work for business accounts (PDF)